MicrosoftDocs/entra-docs/docs/identity/monitoring-health/tutorial-configure-log-analytics-workspace.md

 ### Create the workspace

-1. Sign in to the [Azure portal](https://portal.azure.com) as at least a [Security Administrator](../role-based-access-control/permissions-reference.md#security-administrator) and the [Log Analytics Contributor](/azure/azure-monitor/logs/manage-access#log-analytics-contributor) built-in Azure role provides this access.
+1. Sign in to the [Azure portal](https://portal.azure.com) as at least a [Security Administrator](../role-based-access-control/permissions-reference.md#security-administrator) and [Log Analytics Contributor](/azure/azure-monitor/logs/manage-access#log-analytics-contributor).

 1. Browse to **Log Analytics workspaces**.